Easy vegan apple muffins which use only 7 key ingredients and one bowl! These muffins are fluffy, moist and just like those from your local bakery.

-Plain or all-purpose flour for obvious reasons!
-However, wholemeal and spelt flour also work well in these muffins.
+Plain or all-purpose flour.
+However, wholemeal and spelt flour also work well in these vegan apple muffins.

 Coconut, brown or cane sugar for sweetness and moisture.
-I used a mix (coconut for flavour and regular sugar for lightness) but it's up to you!
+I used half coconut sugar (for flavor) and half regular sugar (for lightness).

 Light-tasting vegetable oil, such as sunflower or rapeseed.
-I prefer using oil instead of butter or solid coconut oil because it allows the vegan apple muffins to stay moist at room temperature.
+I prefer using oil instead of vegan butter or solid coconut oil because it allows the muffins to stay tender for longer and moist at room temperature.
 In contrast, butter and coconut oil are solid at room temperature so can make cakes feel more 'dry'.

-Roughy chopped apple, though finely chopped will work too.
-I used sweet apple varieties (Royal Gala and Fuji) to add some natural sweetness.
+Roughly chopped apple, though finely chopped will work too.
+I used sweet apple varieties (Royal Gala and Fuji) which added some natural sweetness.
 However, if you prefer more 'sour' apples, you can still use Granny Smith apples or other varieties!

 Even though these are eggless apple muffins, you don't need any store-bought egg replacers!

-I always prefer one-bowl recipes and these vegan apple muffins are no exception!
+I always prefer one-bowl recipes and these apple muffins are no exception!

 So, simply add all the dry ingredients to a bowl and mix until there are no big lumps.
-Watch out for lumps of baking powder (as it tastes the most gross by itself)!
+Watch out for lumps of baking powder!

-Then add all the wet ingredients (except the apple) to the bowl and mix until just BEFORE it's combined.
+Then add all the wet ingredients (except the apple) to the bowl and stir until just BEFORE it's combined.
 There should be some pockets of liquid or dry ingredients.
-This helps prevent us from overmixing the batter :).
+This helps prevent us from over mixing the batter :).

 Baking the apple muffins